Understanding Watts, KJs, & Kcals

 A watt is a standard international unit of power.
 More often than not it is represented in horsepower.
 In fact, 1 horsepower = 746 watts.
 Try to generate 700+ watts.
 It's a fun experiment and rather quickly you will realize that yes it's true, a horse is more powerful than you.

-The Stages Power Meter and Console will measure and display the user’s power output in watts.
+The Stages Power Meter and Console or Dash will measure and display the user's power output in watts.
 To get this wattage we need movement (RPMs) and force.
 On the Stages bike, force is measured when the rider steps down on the pedal.
 As you turn the resistance dial to the right you have to work harder to step down on the pedals, thus more force is generated.